steqeq/0000/docs/how-to/performance-validation/mi300x/vllm-benchmark.rst

 - To learn more about the options for latency and throughput benchmark scripts, see `<https://github.com/ROCm/vllm/tree/main/benchmarks>`_.

-- For application performance optimization strategies for HPC and AI workloads, including inference with vLLM, see :doc:`/how-to/tuning-guides/mi300x/workload`.

 - To learn more about system settings and management practices to configure your system for MI300X accelerators, see :doc:`/how-to/system-optimization/mi300x`.